Breast Milk is Environmentally Friendly — Formula isn’t

 Summary

-Making millions of tonnes of a processed food such as infant formula, is very energy and land intensive, creates huge amounts of waste products for disposal and has the potential to contribute to global warming and climate change.
+Making millions of tonnes of a processed food such as infant formula, is very energy and land intensive, and creates huge amounts of waste products for disposal.
 In contrast, making breast milk doesn’t need factories or transportation systems, does not create pollution or toxic waste, doesn’t require deforestation, unsustainable farming practices or pesticide use, creates no packaging waste and is free.
-Breastfeeding instead of formula feeding is an effective way to reduce our carbon footprint on the earth and mothers need support and information to breastfeed successfully.
+Breastfeeding instead of formula feeding is an effective way to reduce our impact on the earth and mothers need support and information to breastfeed successfully.
 Breast milk is environmentally friendly — formula isn’t.

 It is time to start talking seriously about how reducing the unnecessary promotion, use and societal costs of formula milk feeding can help tackle the greatest challenge humanity has ever faced, sustaining Mother Earth.